 2. Costa Rica vs Nicaragua: Safety First

 Both Nicaragua and Costa Rica are quite safe destinations, especially when one uses some travel sense.
-The violent crime rates in both nations are less than many North American states and cities, but they are significantly lower in Nicaragua than in Costa Rica.
-In the tension between this safe reality on the ground and the perception of danger online and in many of our perceptions is a hidden gem – a Costa Rica as experienced by its early discoverers – ready to be found by those willing to stretch beyond the powerful confines of group thought.
+The violent crime rates in both nations are less than many North American states and cities.
+And they are even significantly lower in Nicaragua than in Costa Rica (According to Wikipedia, Nicaragua actually has the lowest violent crime rate in all Central America).
+The tension between this safe reality on the ground and the misperception of danger online makes Nicaragua a hidden gem – a Costa Rica as experienced by its early discoverers – ready to be found by those willing to stretch beyond the powerful confines of group thought.
 A bit of history helps uncover some of the layers.

 Nicaragua has had a troubled history with the United States government ever since the U.S.-appointed dictator who ruled Nicaragua for 40 years was overthrown in 1979.
-Media and public perceptions thus sensationalize any danger o unrest in the country.
-Although the political tensions subsided in 1989, and Nicaragua’s violent crime rate is significantly lower than Costa Rica’s , it took 15 years for tourists to begin visiting.
+Media and public perceptions thus sensationalize any danger or unrest in the country.
+Although the political tensions subsided in 1989, it took 15 years for the first tourists to begin visiting.
 More recently, social unrest in areas far removed from the country’s prime Pacific tourism beaches led to a media frenzy in North America.
-This led to fewer tourists but created an ideal situation for travelers seeking pristine beaches and authentic natural and cultural vacations: even fewer travelers, better value and local hosts as grateful as ever to show off their peaceful and beautiful land and culture.
+This led to fewer tourists, creating an even better situation for travelers seeking pristine beaches and authentic natural and cultural vacations: fewer travelers, better value and local hosts as grateful as ever to show off their peaceful and beautiful land and culture.

 3. Costa Rica vs Nicaragua: Local connections and culture

-Many people vacation simply as an escape to a busy North American urban life.
-Most of us need this at some point in our lives.
-We want a beach, sun, margaritas, a cozy bed and not much else.
+Many people see their vacation simply as an escape from a busy North American urban life.
+Most of us need a time out at some point.
+We want a beach, sun, margaritas, good food, a cozy bed and not much else.
 The standard tourism cycle reflects the power of this need.
 Early in the cycle, a place is discovered by adventurers for its natural, social and cultural purity.
 In the middle of the cycle, word of this grows and more people visit because of these purities.
-Eventually, people visit not because of the purities but because it’s popular.
+Eventually, people visit not because of the purities but because a place is popular.

-Nicaragua does not have any fast food chain food and a lot of healthy and fresh, vegan/vegetarian options.
+Nicaragua has very few fast food chains, but instead a lot of healthy and fresh, vegan/vegetarian options.
 Another of the benefits of Nicaragua’s slower tourism curve is that the tremendous hospitality experiences are delivered in a distinctly Nicaraguan way.
 Connections are genuinely made with tourists not because they are tourists but because they are human and because the people genuinely want to share and connect with other cultures and people.

 Nicaragua and Costa Rica share much more than a border that spans from coast to coast.
 The wildlife, ocean activities, and available eco-wellness experiences are similar among the two countries.
-Plopped at random in either country, one might have a hard time identifying which country they were in.
-The clearest difference is price, where Nicaragua is about twice as cheap as Costa Rica.
+Plopped at random in either country, one might have a hard time identifying which country they are in.
+There is a cleare difference though and that is price: Costa Rica is about twice as expensive as Nicaragua.

-Like Costa Rica, Nicaragua has a range of tourism infrastructure, from budget to 5-star resorts.
-All expenses factored a backpacker’s vacation at a busy beach-town in Costa Rica will likely end up costing similar to an all-inclusive eco-retreat experience at a private, pristine beach in Nicaragua.
+Like Costa Rica, Nicaragua has a range of tourism infrastructure, from budget hostel to 5-star resorts.
+Expenses for a backpacker’s vacation at a busy beach-town in Costa Rica will likely end up costing a similar amount than an all-inclusive eco-retreat experience at a private, pristine beach in Nicaragua.
 Matched for value a Nicaragua experience will exceed your price – value expectations and will be considerably more affordable.
 This allows many travelers who choose Nicaragua to stay longer and experience more of what they’re looking for in a Central American vacation.